banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 All is fine on a real WebSocket but when the transport transparently reverts to plain old long-polls, this starts to get significantly more complicated than the optimal, simple long-poll described above.
 Each of the handshake and subscribe messages might need to be sent in separate requests.
 SockJS handles sending on a separate connection to listening.

-Worse is that many require that you have sticky-sessions enabled for the polling fall-back to work at all since they are trying to model a stateful socket connection over stateless HTTP/1.1 requests.
+Worse is that many require that you have sticky-sessions enabled for the polling fallback to work at all since they are trying to model a stateful socket connection over stateless HTTP/1.1 requests.

 The worst part is the combination: poor support for load balancing WebSockets in most popular load balancers and sticky session support.
 That means you may be forced to use Layer 4 (TCP/TLS) balancing for WebSockets _but_ you can't ensure session stickyness if you do.
 So SockJS and the like just can't work behind this kind of load balancer.
 [HAProxy](http://www.haproxy.org/) is the only one of the most popular load balancing solutions I know of that can handle Layer 7 WebSocket balancing right now which is a pain in AWS where ELBs give you auto-scaling and bypass the need to mess with keepalived or other HA mechanism for your load balancer.